Key takeaways:

 How to troubleshoot common HTTP status codes

-Seeing error codes pop up on your website isn’t ideal, but they’re not the end of the world either.
-Most HTTP status codes give you a clue about what’s wrong and where to look.
+Seeing an error code pop up on your website isn’t ideal, but it’s not the end of the world either.
+Most HTTP status codes give you a clear clue about what’s wrong and what steps to take next, whether you need to repeat the request or check if users can properly gain network access.

 Here’s how to handle some of the most common ones: